ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 small makes scan inefficient.

 Hashing and scanning options
+    --word-size=size
+    -k size     Sets hashing word size.
+Reasonable values are 11-13 for VectorTable (11 for 32-bit architecture), 11-15 for ArraymapTable (see --hash-type).
+Default is the smaller of window size (see --window-size) and 11, 13 or 15 (depending on an architecture and hash type).
+Can't be less then half of window size.

     --window-size=size
     -w size     Sets window size.
-Reasonable values are 11-13 for VectorTable, 11-15 for ArraymapTable implementations of hash.
+Reasonable values are 11-26 for VectorTable, 11-30 for ArraymapTable implementations of hash (11-22 for VectorTable on 32-bit architecture).
 OligoFAR hashes one window per read, choosing it as close to 5' end as possible, but may shift it to the right if the 5' end has too many low quality (ambiguous) bases.

     --input-max-mism=count
     -n count    Sets maximal allowed number of mismatches within hashed word.